lexuancuong/aws-saa-c03/Networking.md

 - Cannot change VPC CIDR block size after creation
 - Each subnet must be within VPC CIDR block
 - Reserve first 4 and last IP address in each subnet (AWS requirement)
+- THIS IS THE MOST SECURE WAY OF ENSURING ONLY THE ALB CAN ACCESS THE EC2 INSTANCES.
+Referencing by security groups in rules is an extremely powerful rule and many questions at the exam rely on it.
+Make sure you fully master the concepts behind it!

 ### Private IP
 - The Internet Assigned Numbers Authority (IANA) established certain blocks of IPv4 addresses for the use of private (LAN) and public (Internet addresses).